Anastasia-Labs/aiken-design-patterns/README.md

 `required_script_for_final_burn`, which is selected per proposal and enforces that proposal's final action.

+This is an intentional responsibility split.
+The governance policy constrains its own PASS burn and proposer reimbursement, while the stable subject and proposal-specific withdrawal scripts inspect the full transaction and enforce the application rules they need.
+Unrelated-policy minting, other transaction effects, and permissionless submission are therefore not generic governance policy concerns.
+Likewise, a reimbursement may exceed the protected UTxO's ADA: the excess is necessarily funded elsewhere in the transaction and cannot reduce the proposer's recovery.

+The proposal's two script-hash fields are not length-checked when admitted.
+Finalization authenticates them by requiring those exact ledger withdrawal credentials to execute, and the stable subject recognizes the full `"PASS" || subject_script_hash` token name.
+A malformed hash can only make its proposal unable to pass or finalize; it cannot impersonate another script.
+Any passed-proposal UTxO it strands remains outside the list and cannot block the corresponding builtin's position.

+Withdrawal quantities are deliberately not part of authorization.
+The example scripts permit stake-credential registration but reject delegation certificates, so they are not intended to accrue delegation rewards.
+Under current Cardano ledger rules, any script credential present in `withdrawals` must execute and any nonzero reward-account balance must be withdrawn in full;
+callers cannot select a smaller partial amount.
+Applications that care about the destination or use of withdrawn rewards can enforce it in the stable or required withdrawal script.
+This boundary must be revisited if the ledger enables partial withdrawals for Plutus-backed credentials.

 The proposal registry allows only one active proposal for each selected Plutus operation.
 An `AddProposal` transaction has a validity interval of at most ten minutes.
 Its `valid_until` is the interval's upper bound plus the lifespan in